skeeto/resurrect-js/README.md

 The wrapper objects Boolean, String, and Number will be unwrapped.
 This means extra properties added to these objects will not be preserved.

+DOM objects and functions cannot be serialized.
+Resurrect will throw an error if these types are found when traversing a data structure.

 ## See Also